CallumJohnson/FactionsBridge/README.md

 ## side-note:
 This API is very unstable and is a very basic implementation of the concept, updates will come to increase stability and fix issues if they arise.
+The standalone plugin (FactionsBridge/BridgePlugin) uses bStats to track implementations.
+See more here: https://bstats.org/plugin/bukkit/FactionsBridge/11893

 ## Contact Me
 ```JAVA